Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 * **Evasion (Small Units):** Small units are agile flankers.
 They are the only entities permitted to move diagonally.
 Additionally, Small units do not block friendly Line of Sight for ranged attacks.
 * **Pushback (Large Units):** Large units are linebreakers.
 When a Large unit successfully inflicts an Impact counter on a defending unit, it may force that unit to retreat into an empty adjacent quadrant.
 If no empty quadrant exists, the defender suffers 1 additional Impact counter instead.
 * **Quadrant Damage (Massive Units):** Massive units represent overwhelming, indiscriminate force.
-When a Massive unit declares an attack against a target quadrant, its Attack value is compared against the Armor of *every* unit in that quadrant simultaneously.
+When a Massive unit declares an attack against a target quadrant, the attacking player chooses up to two units occupying that quadrant.
+The Massive unit's Attack value is compared against both targets' Defense values independently and simultaneously.

 ## V. Gameplay Structure

 ### A. Game Setup

 1. **Missions:** Players simultaneously reveal their chosen Mission cards and place them in the Mission Zone.
 2. **Reconnaissance:** Before drawing hands, players alternate placing a total of two 'Strategic Directive' tokens onto the battlefield.
-These tokens may only be placed in Row 3 (Contested Zone) or Row 4 (Enemy Vanguard).
-They cannot be placed in a player's own Row 1 or Row 2.
+These tokens may only be placed in Row 3 (Contested Zone).
+They cannot be placed in a player's own Row 1 or Row 2, nor in Row 4 or Row 5.
 3. **Initiative:** Flip a coin or roll a die to determine the starting player for the first round.
 4. **Draw:** Each player draws cards equal to their default Maximum Hand Size (5).
 5. **Mulligan:** A player may choose to shuffle their entire hand back into their deck and redraw 5 cards.
 This may only be done once per game.